dhopp1/journey-coordinates-mapping/README.md

 Simple scripts to get latitudinal and longitudinal coordinates of addresses from a CSV file, and visualize those journeys on a map.

 ## The project provides two useful actions:
 1. Easily getting the coordinates (latitude and longitude) of addresses in a CSV.
 Either the two ends of a journey or of single addresses.
+A template CSV is in the repository.
 2. Mapping the journeys of point to point pairs on a customizable google map.

 ## Getting Coordinates